Eng-Ahmed-Mostafa/invoices/README.md

 - Multiple Clients: a user can create and manage multiple clients
 - User Scope: users can only access invoices, carts, and clients they created
 - Soft Delete: safely remove records without permanent deletion
-- PDF Generation: export invoices as PDF
+- PDF Generation: export invoices as PDF by use jsPDF

 ## Install